unadlib/reactant/website/blog/2021-10-03-how-to-make-web-application-support-multiple-browser-windows.md

 This is what reactant-share wants to try and work on.

-If you think reactant-share is interesting, feel free to give it a star, thanks for your support.
+If you think reactant-share is interesting, feel free to give it a star.

 Repo: [reactant](https://github.com/unadlib/reactant)